 I am using Ubuntu in this tutorial but you can use any Linux distribution of your choice.
-Apart from installation, rest all commands are the same in all Linux distributions.
+Apart from installation, the rest of the commands are the same in all Linux distributions.

 To install git on Ubuntu and other Ubuntu-based systems, run this command :

-After it finishes downloading, you will have Git installed and ready to use.
+After it is finished, you will have Git installed and ready to use.

-After Git is installed, whether from apt-get or from the source, you need to copy your username and email in the gitconfig file.
-You can access this file at ~/.gitconfig.
+After Git is installed, whether from apt or from the source, you need to copy your username and email in the gitconfig file.
+You can later access this file at ~/.gitconfig.

 sudo vim ~/.gitconfig